-Tentatively Fall 2021: Original Course View will no longer be used for any new courses
+Fall 2021: Original Course View for all courses

-All new courses will be Ultra courses by default and will need to be redesigned for the Ultra Course View before being used with students.
+Ultra Course View will be used for all courses.
+Original courses must be redesigned for the Ultra Course View before they can be used with students.

-As we move towards switching from our current Blackboard courses to Blackboard Learn Ultra courses, we are rolling out faculty development and training.
+As we move towards switching from our current Blackboard courses to Blackboard Learn Ultra courses, we have rolled out faculty development and training.

-The project team will meet regularly and will provide regular updates via Blackboard instructor emails, OnCampus articles, CTE emails, ITS project calls, your area’s LMS Advisory Board member, and on this page.
+The project team meets regularly and will continue to provide regular updates via Blackboard instructor emails, OnCampus articles, CTE emails, your area’s LMS Advisory Board members, and on this page.

 Your representative on the LMS Advisory Board will either be able to answer your questions or reach out for additional information if further clarification is needed.

 If you have questions at any time during the process, please feel free to reach out to the representative in your area in listed below.